 Bookkeeping, accounting, and auditing clerks work in offices.
 Bookkeepers who work for multiple firms may visit their clients' places of business.
 They often work alone, but sometimes they collaborate with accountants, managers, and auditing clerks from other departments.

-Many bookkeeping, accounting, and auditing clerks work full time.
+Most bookkeeping, accounting, and auditing clerks work full time.
 About 1 in 4 work part time.
 They may work additional hours to meet deadlines at the end of the fiscal year, during tax time, or when monthly or yearly accounting audits are done.
-Those who work in hotels, restaurants, and stores may put in overtime during peak holiday and vacation seasons.

 Get the education you need: Find schools for Bookkeeping, Accounting, and Auditing Clerks near you!